mgorkani/RottenTomatoesMovieDemo/README.md

 * All images fade in (optional)
 * For the large poster, load the low-res image first, switch to high-res when complete (optional)
 * Customize the navigation bar. (optional)
-* The app was only tested on iphone 4 and iphone 5.
-The table sizing is not looking correct on iphone 6.
+* The app was developed using iphone 5.
+The sizing for iphone 4 and iphone 6 is a little off.
 Need to use auto layout

 ## Installation
 The pods directory was also checked in so theoretically should just need to load RottenMovieController.xcworkspace